katjacodes/gbrw/README.md

 - The text for the About page was written by Sarah Julius.
 Each artist and member of the creative time provided their own bio and headshot.

 ### Media
-- The background images and logo were created by [#].
+- The background images and logo were created by Alexis Politz.

 ### Code
 - HTML code for burger menu was original taken from [W3 Schools](https://www.w3schools.com/bootstrap4/tryit.asp?filename=trybs_navbar_collapse) and then edited.